involvex/npm-global-updater/README.md

 ## ✨ Features

-- **📦 List Global Packages**: View all globally installed npm packages
+- **📦 List Global Packages**: View all globally installed packages from any package manager
 - **🔄 Update Individual Packages**: Update specific packages to their latest versions
 - **🚀 Bulk Update All**: Update all global packages at once
-- **🔍 Check Latest Version**: View the latest version of any npm package
+- **🔍 Check Latest Version**: View the latest version of any package
 - **🌙 Special Version Support**: Automatically detects and updates nightly, dev, and preview versions
 - **📊 Version Comparison**: Compares current versions with latest available versions
+- **⚡ Multi-Package Manager Support**: Works with npm, pnpm, Yarn, and Bun
+- **🎯 Package Manager Selection**: Use `--pm` flag to specify your preferred package manager
 - **⚡ Fast & Efficient**: Built with Bun for optimal performance
 - **🛡️ Type Safe**: Full TypeScript support with strict type checking
 - **🎯 Error Handling**: Robust error handling with clear feedback